 - your natural inclinations to a particular design niche

 Then, make your pick — focus on delivering interface design for apps, creating new custom logos, devising layouts for books, or any other specific design work.

-This doesn’t mean you should downright refuse to work on anything else – but, you will building your experience, skills, and reputation in one specific line of work, which will increase your likelihood of getting hired to do side gigs for reputable companies looking for experts in a particular niche.*
+Now, this doesn’t mean you should downright refuse to work on anything else.
+But, you will be building your experience, skills, and reputation in one specific line of work, which will increase your likelihood of getting hired to do side gigs for reputable companies looking for experts in a particular niche.*

 Identify target clients

 Just like you shouldn’t aim to cover every niche in your industry, you shouldn’t aim to cater to the needs of the entire industry’s market.

 Small businesses, teams, remote workers, or even other freelancers may all require the same type of service you’re looking to offer.
 But, you’ll need to target one or two types of clients especially.